-Introduction to Automated Warehousing
+Introduction to Automated Warehousing (same as SCA-1)

 Description: An industrial technology overview course covering the basic knowledge and skills needed for supply chain technicians to successfully work in an automated distribution center.
 Introduction to the troubleshooting and maintenance of complex electromechanical systems is a major focus of this class.
 36 hours lecture and 54 hours laboratory.